Skip to main content

 What Are the Core Legal Protections for My Health Data?

-Three primary federal statutes form the bedrock of protection for employee within wellness programs.
+Three primary federal statutes form the bedrock of protection for employee health information within wellness programs.
 Each addresses a different facet of privacy and discrimination, creating a comprehensive set of rules that employers must follow.
 These laws work in concert to ensure that your participation is voluntary, your data is confidential, and you are not penalized for your health status.

 • The Health Insurance Portability and Accountability Act (HIPAA) establishes national standards for the protection of sensitive patient health information from being disclosed without the patient’s consent or knowledge.
 In the context of wellness programs tied to a group health plan, HIPAA’s nondiscrimination rules are paramount.
 They permit the use of incentives while setting limits to ensure the program promotes health without being coercive.